SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/MacroParameter/getControlConfig.md

 so.topic: reference
 ---

+# MacroParameter.getControlConfig()

 Get the optional control configuration values that influence how the input control behaves.